unik-name/did-method-spec/did-uns/UNS DID Specification.md

 > :warning: **The security of one's account is dependent on the associated passphrase randomness**:
 >
 > One can technically use any word, phrase, or string as a passphrase which will result in a valid **uns.network** cryptoaccount; however, it is heavily discouraged as the security of an address relies on the randomness of its passphrase.
-Humans are bad at creating randomness, and entering sequences of random letters and numbers isn't easy to do accurately.
+Humans are bad at creating randomness, and entering sequences of random letters and numbers is not easy to do accurately.
 >
-> **uns.network** passphrases are implemented using ARK.IO algorithms, based on the BIP39 Protocol, and are a combination of twelve words.
+> **uns.network** passphrases are implemented using ARK.IO algorithms, based on the [BIP39 Protocol](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), and are a combination of twelve words.

 The creation of the private key is implicitly equivalent to the creation of the associated DID.
 This step can be achieved independently from the network.

-**uns.network** provides an interactive [Command Line Interface](https://docs.uns.network/uns-use-the-network/cli.html#download-and-installation) to create and manage crypto accounts.
+**uns.network** provides an interactive [Command Line Interface (CLI)](https://docs.uns.network/uns-use-the-network/cli.html#download-and-installation) to create and manage cryptoaccounts.
 The following command can be used for account creation:

 ```bash
 $ uns cryptoaccount:create